Art History BA (Hons)

 Careers

-Many graduates in Art History go on to work in galleries and museums, academia, the heritage and cultural industries, community work, the media, publishing, marketing, advertising, education and the commercial arts sector.
+Graduates in Art History can go on to work in galleries and museums, academia, the heritage and cultural industries, community work, the media, publishing, marketing, advertising, education and the commercial arts sector.

-Skills developed studying Art History such as visual analysis, critical awareness and interpretation, working with complex theoretical concepts and independent thinking, will open up a wide range of career opportunities.
-Students will also have an opportunity to do a student-led voluntary placement (in Year Two or Three) or a year-long Placement Year in industry between Years Two and Three.
+Skills developed studying Art History, such as visual analysis, independent and critical thinking, and working with complex theoretical concepts, can open up a wide range of career opportunities.
+Students will also have an opportunity to do a student-led voluntary work placement (in Year Two or Three) or a year-long Placement Year in industry between Years Two and Three.

 Enhancement opportunities